YogeshMore2207/Fruit-Detection/README.md

 <h2>Problem Statement</h2>
 <p align="justify">The manual inspection and classification of fruits in large quantities can be time-consuming, error-prone, and labor-intensive.
 Traditional methods lack efficiency and precision, leading to challenges in quality control and timely decision-making.
 The need for an automated fruit detection system arises to address these challenges and enhance the overall productivity of fruit-related industries.</p>
 <h2>Project Description</h2>
-<p align="justify">The Automated Fruit Detection System is a computer vision application designed to automatically identify and classify fruits in images.
+<p align="justify">The Automated Fruit Detection System is a custom vision application designed to automatically identify and classify fruits in images.
 Leveraging state-of-the-art machine learning techniques, the system aims to streamline processes in agriculture, inventory management, and food processing industries.
 Users can upload images containing fruits, and the system will provide accurate detection and classification results.</p><br>
 <b>Key Features :</b>
 <ul>
     <li>Automated Fruit Detection</li>